Ines-be/padel_bot/README.md

 ## Setup

-Clone the repository, create a virtual environment, and install the dependency.
+Clone the repository, create a virtual environment, and install the dependency

 ### macOS / Linux